etShaw-zh/HINA/Documentation/Modules/dyad.rst

 **Step 4: Compute significant edges with fixed degrees for Set 1**

-Fixes degrees for nodes in "Set 1" while evaluating significance.
+This method tests edge significance while fixing weighted degrees for nodes in "Set 1", preferring edges whose weight is high relative to other edges attached to the same Set 1 node.

 .. code-block:: python